-Fortunately, if you’re developing on the .NET platform there are some really fantastic tools to find the problems which deserve your attention.
+Fortunately, if you’re developing on the .NET platform, there are some really fantastic tools to find the problems that deserve your attention.
 We’re going to look at a couple of them in this article.

-Every year a fine group of people set up a Christmas advent calendar of challenging computer programming problems.
-Solving them has kept me up until 2am a number of times.
-As the problems grow in difficulty it becomes obvious that some data structures are better than others for solving them.
+Every year a fine group of people sets up a Christmas advent calendar of challenging computer programming problems.
+Solving them has kept me up until 2 am a number of times.
+As the problems grow in difficulty, it becomes evident that some data structures are better than others for solving them.
 Let’s look at one in particular: Day 9 from 2018

-Let us first look at a naïve implementation which uses an array to hold the numbers.
+Let us first look at a naïve implementation that uses an array to hold the numbers.

 The first tool I chose to use was simply the memory and CPU profilers written into Visual Studio.
 These typically show up in the debugging view.

 Right away, we can see that the CPU isn’t doing a whole lot in this application because it is more of a memory-bound process.